AmingWu/IIOD/README.md

 <img src='./docs/fig1.png' width=900/>

 ## Introduction
-For the problem of domain adaptive object detection, it is important to obtain the instance-invariant features that are domain-invariant.
+For domain adaptive object detection （DAOD）, it is important to obtain the instance-invariant features that are domain-invariant.
 To this end, this paper proposes a progressive disentangled framework to disentangle the domain-invariant features from the domain-specific features.